 GASB Statement No. 93, Replacement of Interbank Offered Rates, was issued in March 2020.
-As a result of global reference rate reform, the London Interbank Offered Rate ("LIBOR") is expected to cease to exist in its current form.
+As a result of global reference rate reform, the London Interbank Offered Rate ("LIBOR") is scheduled to cease to exist in its current form in 2023.
 This Statement addresses the accounting and financial reporting effects that result from the replacement of interbank offered rates with other references rates.
-The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
-All other requirements of this Statement are effective for reporting periods beginning after June 15, 2020.
-The District will implement the removal of LIBOR as a benchmark requirement as it relates to its revolving credit agreements.
-Management will continue to evaluate other reference rates and the impact of this statement.
-LIBOR will continue to be published through June 2023.
+The District transitioned from LIBOR to the Securities Industry and Financial Markets Association (SIFMA) as a reference rate on the tax-exempt revolving credit agreements on September 15, 2022.
+The District will replace LIBOR as a reference rate on the taxable revolving credit agreement to the Secured Overnight Financing Rate (SOFR) in 2023.

 GASB Statement No. 96, Subscription-Based Information Technology Arrangements, was issued in May 2020.
 This Statement establishes accounting and financial reporting requirements for subscription-based information technology arrangements ("SBITA") as no such guidance previously existed.
 SBITAs are arrangements in which the District has access to vendors' information technology ("IT") software and associated tangible capital assets for subscription payments but does not have a perpetual license or title to the IT software and associated tangible assets.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
-Management is currently evaluating the impact of this statement.
+Management will implement the requirements of this Statement in 2023.